-- 1 The transitional provisions given in IAS 37 and IFRIC 5 and IFRIC 6 have not been given in Ind AS 37, since all transitional provisions related to Ind ASs, wherever considered appropriate have been included in Ind AS 101, First-time Adoption of Indian Accounting Standards, corresponding to IFRS 1, First-time Adoption of International Financial Reporting Standards

-- 2 Different terminology is used in this standard, eg, term 'balance sheet' is used instead of 'Statement of financial position' and 'Statement of profit and loss is used instead of 'Statement of comprehensive income'.
-Words 'approval of the financial statements for issue have been used instead of 'authorisation of the financial statements for issue' in the context of financial statements considered for the purpose of events after the reporting period.

-- 3 The following paragraph numbers appear as 'Deleted' in IAS 37.
-In order to maintain consistency with paragraph numbers of IAS 37, the paragraph numbers are retained in Ind AS 37 :

-- (i) paragraph 1(b)

-- (ii) paragraph 4
+- The transitional provisions given in IAS 37 and IFRIC 5 and IFRIC 6 have not been given in Ind AS 37, since all transitional provisions related to Ind ASs, wherever considered appropriate have been included in Ind AS 101, First-time Adoption of Indian Accounting Standards, corresponding to IFRS 1, First-time Adoption of International Financial Reporting Standards - Different terminology is used in this standard, eg, term 'balance sheet' is used instead of 'Statement of financial position' and 'Statement of profit and loss is used instead of 'Statement of comprehensive income'.
+Words 'approval of the financial statements for issue have been used instead of 'authorisation of the financial statements for issue' in the context of financial statements considered for the purpose of events after the reporting period. - 3 13The following paragraph numbers have been omitted in IAS 37.
+In order to maintain consistency with paragraph numbers of IAS 37, the paragraph numbers are retained in Ind AS 37: - (i) paragraph 1(b) - (ii) paragraph 4

-- (iii) paragraph 5(a)

-- (iv) paragraph 6.